 Commencement speeches are given by special guests at the graduation ceremony.
-They're usually given at college graduation ceremonies, but are sometimes given at high school graduations too.
+They're usually given at college graduation ceremonies but are sometimes offered at high school graduations too.

 Speakers often have ties to the school or college at which they will be appearing, and are invited to speak at the graduation as a motivating presenter... as one who once stood where the day's graduates now find themselves.

-Graduation is a momentous event, and one which signifies a parting of ways.
+A graduation is a momentous event and one which signifies a parting of ways.

-The graduates have up to this point, shared a common experience.
+The graduates have up to this point, shared a mutual experience.

 Following the graduation ceremony, their paths will diverge, each proceeding through life on their own unique trail.